How Much Does Medicare Pay for Chronic Care Management in 2026

 1. Revenue potential is a function of enrollment.
 Even a 10% change in participation rates significantly alters financial results.

 2. Complexity drives reimbursement.
-Hospitals that manage higher-acuity and socially complex patients can generate more revenue by capturing APCM payments.
+Hospitals that manage higher-acuity and socially complex patients can generate more revenue by capturing APCM payments or billing complex CCM codes.

 A. Enrollment Percentage